Chambers & Partners:

 A very senior manager in employment litigation against a large, global corporation.

 Sarah graduated from the University of Cambridge with a Joint Honours Degree in History and in Law in 1987 and passed the Bar Finals Examination at the Inns of Court School of Law (now City University) in 1988.
 She obtained a Masters of Comparative Law [Magister Der Rechtsvergleichung] magna cum laude from the University of Bonn, Germany in 1996.
 In July 2014 she passed the New York State Bar Examinations.
+She has been a Certified Fraud Examiner since 2003.

 Sarah speaks fluent German